What Is Masking In Photoshop? – Photography Tutorial

 Before we go any further, it would be wise to look at a simple analogy for Masking.

 In Photoshop we have an eraser tool.
 This does exactly what it sounds like – it erases things.
 The problem with erasing something is that it is difficult, and often impossible, to get back what you’ve erased further down the line.
 If you make a mistake, there’s no going back.

 Photoshop came up with Masking to fix this solution.
 With Masking we erase something (make it invisible) but can very quickly bring that erased area back at any time (make it visible again).
 We do this by using the Paint Brush, and the colours Black and White.

 This is where things can get confusing.
 There’s no logical reason why the colours Black and White should be associated with erasing and un-erasing.
 So we have to suspend our logic for a moment.

 The rules of Masking are: White = Visible, Black = Invisible.
 In other words, if you want to erase something, make sure your foreground colour is set to black.
 Conversely, if you want to un-erase something, you need to have white as your foreground colour.

 Let’s look at masking in action.
 Firstly, whenever we mask, we must have the Layer Mask selected and not the layer thumbnail selected.

 You’ll see that the default colour of the Layer Mask is White.
 As we already know, white means visible so this layer is completely visible.
 What would happen if we painted over areas of the image with our Paint Brush and had the foreground selected as black?
 We’d start erasing the top layer.
 As in the example below.

 Here we simply run the Paint Brush over the Hello layer to reveal the Goodbye layer below.
-We paint on the image itself, and not the Layer mask thumbnail that we selected earlier.
+It seems like we paint on the image itself, but we have the Layer Mask selected, so that is what we’re effecting.